apachols/rabble/NOTES.md

 #### Gameplay Server

+- Dictionary is read from file at startup
 - Game engine can access the dictionary to check words
-- Dictionary is performant on the server
+- Dictionary is performant on the server - O(1) retrieval time
 - Game state includes bag of tiles
 - Game state includes letter value map
 - Game actions includes draw new tiles to 7 or end of bag